Presbyterians - As We Believe, So We Do

 Beyond this call, God calls a community at a particular moment in time to use their particular gifts to demonstrate God’s astonishing love for the world.
 Chevy Chase Presbyterian Church’s gifts and strengths and the context in which we live led us to our vision.

 As busy people pulled by the competing demands of contemporary life, we are called to make Jesus Christ the center of our lives.

 Pulled by the often conflicting stresses of daily living, we seek to center our lives in the Spirit of God and the ways of Jesus Christ.
-Through worship, study, prayer, community life, and pastoral care we seek to deepen our relationship with Jesus.
-Centered in the love of God we welcome a broad spectrum of perspectives, ministry interests, and strengthen our bonds of faith and friendship.
+Through worship, study, prayer, community life, and pastoral care, we seek to deepen our relationship with Jesus.
+Centered in the love of God, we welcome a broad spectrum of perspectives and ministry interests, and strengthen our bonds of faith and friendship.
 We support each other as we grapple with the everyday choices we must make to keep Christ at the center of our lives.

 We hear and respond to Jesus’ call to serve “the least of these” in our neighborhoods and in the wider world.
 Through many and various outreach projects in the church, all people, young and old, busy and not, have the opportunity to engage in advocacy and hands-on mission work in addition to practicing the discipline of charity.
 In our neighborhood, city, nation and world, we work with partners in mission and service to multiply our efforts to feed the hungry, clothe the naked, give voice to those who are oppressed, practice peace, and restore the health of creation.